raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Includes

 RAML processors MUST support the OPTIONAL **!include** tag, which specifies the inclusion of external files into the API specification.
 Being a YAML tag, the exclamation point ("!") prefix is required.
-In an API specification, the !include tag is located only in a property value position.
-The !include tag MUST be the value of a property, which assigns the contents of the file named by the !include tag to the value of the property.
+In an API specification, the !include tag is located only in a node value position.
+The !include tag MUST be the value of a node, which assigns the contents of the file named by the !include tag to the value of the node.

-In the following example, the set of types to be used in the API specification is retrieved from a file called myTypes.raml and used as the value of the types property.
+In the following example, the set of types to be used in the API specification is retrieved from a file called myTypes.raml and used as the value of the types node.

 ```yaml
 #%RAML 1.0